wardfranssen/larsvlaar/README.md

 1. Download the zip and unzip it.
-2. Open the .config file and change the password(if you have a db to connect to).
+2. Create a config.json file using the template below.
 3. Open a terminal and run these commands.
 4. Go to [http://127.0.0.1:5100](http://127.0.0.1:5100)